 - Send hand-written thank-you notes.
-Recognize employees for delighting customers.
+Recognize your staff for delighting customers.

 - Send newsletters to each department.
 Personalize messages.
 No “cookie-cutter” approach.

-- Invite teams to an Executive meal based on NPS scores and positive customer feedback.
+- Invite teams to an Executive meal (virtual works) based on results & positive customer feedback.

 - Publicize awesome work.
-Brag about individuals & teams on the company website.
+Compliment individuals & teams on the company website.

 - Enable people to recognize each other.
 Gamify experiences.
 Tie prizes to customer value.

-- Send cake and balloons to top-performing sales offices and those with Y/Y improvements.
+- Send small gift or balloons to top performers & those with Y/Y improvements.

 - Buy lunch for people resolving customer issues daily i.e. call center reps.